checkdigit/time/README.md

 available functionality as of v3.6.0.

 Additionally, the [`date-fns-tz`](https://github.com/marnusw/date-fns-tz) library is included.
-Contains all available functionality as of v1.3.7 except fp.
+Contains all available functionality as of v1.3.7 except that the code in `fp` folder is excluded, which contains functional programming related stuff that is not used at the moment.

 ### `formatUtc`